ahuacate/nas-hardmetal/README.md

 OMV has many options - RAID, LVM, MergerFS, ZFS, SnapRaid and more.
 We recommend the following:

 * BTRFS/Ext4 &rarr; MergerFS &rarr; SnapRaid (Recommended - requires minimum 3 disks)
+* Ext4 (Single disk storage volume)

+If your hardware contains only one storage disk, excluding the file system (FS) disk, SnapRAID FS cannot be created.
+In such cases, you need to choose Ext4 for single-disk storage.

 ### 1.5.1.
 General disk preparation
 Let's prepare your new storage disks.
 When required to select a disk always select the lowest disk device ID first.
 Comment or label data drives in order as data1, data2 etc., and if you've chosen the MergerFS/SnapRAID system then label the parity drives as parity1, parity2 etc. The parity drive must be your largest capacity disk(s).